HersheyTaichou/CodeBible/content/Networking/Meraki-VPN.md

+---
+title: Meraki VPN Notes
+description: Notes related to tasks with a Meraki VPN
+---

-# Create a Meraki VPN Connection Shortcut
+## Create a Meraki VPN Connection Shortcut

 1. Right-click on the Desktop or in a folder
 2. Go to New > Shortcut